SaturnTR/Panel/README.md

 ```
 <details>
     <summary><h3>So, Just Why?</h3></summary>
-    <b>Now You Can Easily Leave On Real Life Server Without Getting More Stress Damage!</b>
+    <b>You Can Easily Leave On Real Life Server Without Getting More Stress Damage!</b>
 </details>